-Robert Home – 1865-1938 was an Edinburgh-born portrait and landscape painter, illuminator and stained-glass designer who learnt his trade at Edinburgh Art School.
+Robert Home – 1865-1938, the son of an artist, was an Edinburgh-born portrait and landscape painter, illuminator and stained-glass designer who learnt his trade at Edinburgh Art School.
 He exhibited at the Glasgow Institute of the Fine Arts, Royal Academy of Arts and Royal Scottish Academy.

 Home lived in Ceres from 1918 until his death in 1938.
 President of the Scottish Society of Artists, he was a skilled portraitist and also produced many paintings of local scenes.
 Home lived in Burnside Cottage with fellow artist, Eveline Jolly.